cmoid/erlbutt/doc/project.md

 Introduction
 -------------

 Scuttlebutt is an interesting protocol.
 A feed is an immutable append-only log file, identified by a public key, where each message is signed by a private key and references the prior message.
 This ensures a single source of truth since only one peer can sign messages on a feed.
 At any time, different peers might have different versions of the same feed that only differ by the length.
-In other words one be a prefix of the other.
+In other words one can be a prefix of the other.

 Messages are encoded as [json][8] (newer implementations have improved this with various binary formats).
 Messages have a content object that has a type.
 Messages of type `follow` form the basis for the social graph that is used to drive the replication process.
 Feeds follow other feeds more or less.
 This makes for a simple replication, where one node in the network asks a peer for all messages of a feed beyond the latest sequence number they have.